pawelwiejkut/pawelwiejkut.dev/content/posts/call_function_table.md

 END;
 {{< /highlight >}}

-How to run it easily in SQL environment ?
+How to run it easily in an SQL environment?

 {{< highlight sql >}}
 DO